Prior art search: When simple and obvious concepts are patented in a different industry

 I got 15 such videos.
 One particular video was more descriptive.
 It showed the internal structure of the holder very clearly.

-Now as per the laws (US/EP), we can use YouTube videos that are publically available before the cut-off date as prior art.
+Now as per the laws (US/EP), we can use YouTube videos that are publicly available before the cut-off date as prior art.
 So, the first thing that I did after getting this video was checking its uploaded date.
 This video was uploaded one month prior to the cut-off date.

 As the external shape (along with internal structure) was exactly similar to the required one, so this video contributed as strong prior art.